 A little corner of SW1 is a very smart little square that in recent years have transformed into a bit of a gourmet’s dream.
-Pimlico square is transformed into a swanky farmers market which has a really good butcher and some speciality sausage makers, among other traders.
-Daylesford Organic set up their cafe deli shop in this square, a favourite spot for brunch (though quite expensive).
+Pimlico square on Saturdays turns into a swanky farmers’ market, with a really good butcher, some speciality sausage makers, among artisan bakers and vegetables stalls.
+Daylesford Organic set up their cafe deli shop in this square, it’s a favourite spot for brunch (though quite expensive).

 Along Pimlico Road, you will find Hunan, a Chinese restaurant that is unlike any other in London.
 (Although I heard that some relative of theirs have opened a competing place in West Kensington but doesn’t have the same cache.)
 It may be called Hunan but the cuisine is a Chinese fusion with influences from a lot of different regions.
 The owner Mr Peng is from Taiwan of Hakka origin and he is the one who created a lot of the dishes that they serve here.
 When he is not around, the food is pretty pedestrian.
 When he is around, you will be astounded.
 Recently, his son Michael has taken over running the place but the night we were there, Mr Peng was around showing off his lovely granddaughter.

-We went with a Taiwanese friend who know them well and we managed to get ourselves a table for the 1st seating at short notice.
+We went with a Taiwanese friend who know the family well and we managed to get ourselves a table for the 1st seating at short notice.
 They have 2 seatings, 6.30 and 8.30, so book the later one if you want the full works.

 Hunan reminds me of a Shanghainese Restaurant I went to in San Francisco called JaiYun where you just name a price and just wait to see what gets served.
 We had about 20 courses there and a friend with us that night almost had a seizure after the 10th course.
 Chef Nei’s place is where the off duty chefs in San Francisco go on their nights off.